Rougle/blog/README.md

 Supports multiple users, but doesn't have separate user roles or edit/delete rights assigned per blog entry.

 To register user navigate to #/auth/register and login thorough #/auth/login.
+Once logged in you can edit anything from blog entries to site header.

 ## Prerequisites